 - 1 teaspoon baking soda

 - 1 1/2 cups white whole wheat flour

-- 1 cup walnut halves, toasted and coarsely chopped
+- 1 cup walnut halves toasted and coarsely chopped

-- Whisk in the egg, then the yogurt and oil.
+- Whisk in the egg, and then the yogurt and oil.
 Whisk in the brown sugar, maple syrup, and vanilla.
-Sprinkle the baking soda, salt, and cinnamon over the top, then stir until combined.
+Sprinkle the baking soda, salt, and cinnamon over the top, and then stir until combined.

 - Gently stir in the flour until barely combined, and then fold in the walnuts.